Tmthetom/master_project/README.md

-# This is master project moved to master thesis project
+# This is master project moved to master thesis
 ### https://github.com/Tmthetom/master_thesis

 ## Used programming languages